Oak-Ridge-Ventures/upio-viral-moments-service-docs/docs/ViralMomentResponse.md

 # Viral Moment Response Contract

 Reference specification for the `ServiceResult` payload returned by both synchronous runs and RunPod webhooks.
-All fields use camelCase to stay interoperable with Laravel consumers.
+All fields use camelCase to stay interoperable with downstream consumers.

 ## 1. Top-Level Envelope (`ServiceResult`)